baidu/dperf/docs/configuration.md

 - syntax: client IPAddress Number
 - default: -
 - required: yes
 Set the IP address range of the client.
 'IPAddress' is the starting address.
 The last byte of the address in the address range cannot exceed 254.
-In client mode, only one client address range can be configured for each network card interface; Dperf uses it as the source address of the connection.
+In client mode, only one client address range can be configured for each network card interface; dperf uses it as the source address of the connection.
 In the server mode, multiple connections can be configured, indicating that the server only accepts connections within these IP ranges.
 Note: dperf will allocate all sockets at startup.
 Please do not set a large address range.

 ## server